mjg-foundation/nixos/README.md

     git clone git@github.com:mjg-foundation/nixos.git
     cd nixos

-Replace the hostnames and usernames with your own, then
+Replace the hostnames, usernames, and hardware-configuration.nix with your own, then

     sudo nixos-rebuild switch --flake .#\`hostname\`

 Afterwards, `just` will be installed, so future rebuilds can be done with `just nixos`.
+All commands can be listed with `just --list`.

+## Customization
+I've tried to keep host-specific things in each host, so for example, monitor resolutions are set in `hosts/<framework>/hyprland/default.nix`, wallpapers can be adjusted in `hosts/<host>/hyprland/hyprpaper.nix`, and various themes are set in modules in each host directory.

 ## Keymaps
 You can inspect all keymaps at `modules/hyprland/hyprland.conf`, but these are the basics: